 This piece of art features a distinct spiral pattern, which is repeated to create ripples in the water.
 The arrangement and size differs, creating a nice sense of movement.

 Interested in creating some of your own patterned artwork?
 Be sure to take a look at our entire range of art products to get you started!
-Alternatively take a look at some of our other inspiring art blog posts if you’re looking for some other creative ideas.
+Alternatively take a look at some of our other inspiring art blog posts if you’re looking for some other creative ideas or tutorials.